awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 Amazon EMR provides configuration options that control how your cluster is terminated—automatically or manually\.
 If you configure your cluster to be automatically terminated, it is terminated after all the steps complete\.
 This is referred to as a transient cluster\.
 However, you can configure the cluster to continue running after processing completes so that you can choose to terminate it manually when you no longer need it\.
 Or, you can create a cluster, interact with the installed applications directly, and then manually terminate the cluster when you no longer need it\.
 The clusters in these examples are referred to as *long\-running clusters*\.

 Additionally, you can configure termination protection to prevent instances in your cluster from being terminated due to errors or issues during processing\.
 When termination protection is enabled, you can recover data from instances before termination\.
 The default settings for these options differ depending on whether you launch your cluster by using the console, CLI, or API\.
-For more information, see [](UsingEMR_TerminationProtection.md)\.
+For more information, see [Using Termination Protection](UsingEMR_TerminationProtection.md)\.

 ## Security<a name="emr-benefits-security"></a>